sai8151/linux-llm-FL/README.md

 - `language_model.pth`: Pre-trained CharRNN model parameters file.
 - `server_model.pth`: Model file to be uploaded to the server.
 - `downloaded_model.pth`: Downloaded model file from the server.

-## Contributing

-Contributions are welcome!
-Feel free to open issues or pull requests for any improvements or fixes.